COVID-19: Here's Latest Breakdown Of Dutchess County Cases By Municipality

-The number of COVID-19 cases in Dutchess continues to slowly rise, though the county remains in better shape than some others in the Hudson Valley.
+According to the county Department of Health, the number of active COVID-19 cases in Dutchess has dropped to 168, down from 173 earlier in the week.

-According to the county Department of Health, the number of active COVID-19 cases has been trending in the wrong direction, up to 173 as of Wednesday, Oct.
-28, down from 107 as recently as last month.
-In late April, the virus spiked in the county, with 1,860 active cases at the height of the outbreak.
+The number is a far cry from the peak of the outbreak in late April, when the county was dealing with 1,860 active cases at one point.

-There have been 5,465 confirmed COVID-19 cases since the outbreak began in early March out of 215,316 tests administered in Dutchess.
+There have been 5,508 confirmed COVID-19 cases since the outbreak began in early March out of 219,039 tests administered in Dutchess.
 During the pandemic, there have been 165 virus-related deaths.
-Twelve patients are currently hospitalized with COVID-19.
+Eleven patients are currently hospitalized with COVID-19.

 - East Fishkill: 15;